guanchaoguo/AutoPreprocess/README.md

 # FeatureEngine
-Automated feature engineering tools. this is
+This is an automated feature engineering tool.